 Jason Orchard has served as a director since the consummation of the Business Combination.
 Mr. Orchard has been with Spring Mountain Capital ("SMC"), a private investment management firm specializing in alternative asset investing, since 2004 and has served as a Managing Director since 2008.
 During his time at SMC he has served as Investment Analyst, Chief Financial Officer, and Portfolio Manager.
 In 2007, he led the firm's initial efforts into special situation and thematic investments that have become the foundation of the SMC Total Return Fund.
-Today, he manages the SMC Total Return Fund, and West Harlem Innovation Fund.
+Today, he manages the SMC Total Return Fund and serves on the Investment Committee for the SMC's Total Return Fund, Private Capital Fund, and West Harlem Innovation Fund.
 Prior to joining SMC in 2004, he was a Senior Analyst for Rutherford Asset Management LLC, which actively managed an \$800 million hedge fund of funds portfolio for a private family office.
 Mr. Orchard has also been associated with Stern Stewart & Company as a Senior Analyst in the Financial Institutions Group and Arthur Andersen, L.L.P. as a Senior Consultant in the Strategy, Finance, and Economics Group.
 Mr. Orchard graduated with honors from Villanova University with a BS in Finance and is a Chartered Financial Analyst.